Configuration

 SECURITY_REDIRECT_BEHAVIOR

-Passwordless login, confirmation, reset password, unified signin, and oauth signin have GET endpoints that validate the passed token and redirect to an action form.
+Passwordless login, confirmation, reset password, unified signin, change_email, and oauth signin have GET endpoints that validate the passed token and redirect to an action form.
 For Single-Page-Applications style UIs which need to control their own internal URL routing these redirects need to not contain forms, but contain relevant information as query parameters.
 Setting this to "spa" will enable that behavior.

 When this is enabled, the following must also be defined: